 This guide touches on a few specific strategies with varying degrees of risk.
 There are other defi options out there and many more are being built.
 When engaging in defi it is important you understand the underlying protocols and how they work.
 While we’ve outlined some of the key risks to consider there is always outside risks like price fluctuations, rug pulls, scams, etc. Always DYOR and stake responsibly.

 If you’d like to continue the discussion and learn more, join the Cogent Crypto discord.
 We discuss Defi, answer questions, and talk alpha, and more.

 * All APY’s in this article are the current values at the time of publishing Feb 22.
 APY can and does change all the time.

 **Liquidity Pool APY’s can occasionally shoot up to 100+% but quickly come down.
 Most stable, well supplied pools will be sub 20%

 Please consider staking with us if you found this article helpful.
-Search “Cogent” in your wallet or stake directly on SolStake.io.
+Search “Cogent” in your wallet or stake directly on our website https://cogentcrypto.io/.

-Why stake with us?: We offer 0% commission and are consistently in the top of the APY return leaderboards.
-Besides offering top rewards, Cogent Crypto will be launching a unique NFT collection with for stakers.
+Why stake with us?: At Cogent Crypto we strive to be a helpful and contributing part of the Solana community, deliver maximum value to our stakers and provide the opportunity to bring others along the ride of our success.
+We are a JITO enabled validator who are proud to offer our stakers healthy and competitive APY returns, consistently being in the top of the APY return leaderboards.
+Besides offering top rewards, Cogent Crypto also offers a unique NFT collection known as the Cogent Cogs, with priority going to stakers.
 You can learn more by joining our Discord or you can check out our website CogentCrypto.io for more information and additional instructions on how to stake.